pqrs-org/Seil/README.md

 ==============

 PCKeyboardHack applies a patch to a keyboard driver.
+You can change CapsLock behavior.
+(For example, changing CapsLock to Delete Key.)
-You can change CapsLock behavior, and activate dead keys on non-Apple keyboard.
+And it can activate International Keys on Non-Apple keyboard.

 System requirements